Tucker Tensor Train Taylor Series: Fitting the model

-Fully dense tangent vectors are far to large to store or use directly in CG computations.
-Instead, all CG operations are performed on representations of tangent vectors as gauged variations (see \appref{sec:tensor_train_manifold}).
-In \secref{sec:tt_operations} we present efficient methods for applying $J$ and $J^T$ to vectors using gauged representations.
+and $\jaczero^T$ is its adjoint under the Hilbert--Schmidt inner product; we write $\circ$ because $\jaczero$ and $\jaczero^T$ act on collections of arrays.
+We solve \eqref{eq:sqp_normal_eq} by CG–Steihaug with tolerance $\epsilon = \min(0.5, \sqrt{\norm{\vb{b}}}) \norm{\vb{b}}$ \citep[Section 7.1]{nocedal1999numerical}.
+Fully dense tangent vectors are too large to store or use in CG, so all CG operations act on gauged representations of tangent vectors (\appref{sec:tensor_train_manifold}); applying $\jaczero$ and $\jaczero^T$ efficiently in this representation is the subject of \secref{sec:tt_operations}.

+\paragraph{Retraction step} The point $\vb{q} \in \vb{p} + T_\vb{p} \mathcal{M}_{\vb{n},\vb{r}}$ is represented as a Tucker tensor train with doubled ranks (\appref{sec:tensor_train_manifold}).
+We obtain $\widetilde{\vb{p}} = \operatorname{retract}(\vb{q})$ by rounding this representation with the implicit T3-SVD algorithm (\algoref{alg:t3_svd_implicit} in \appref{app:tensor_appendix}), truncating the SVDs to the prescribed ranks $\vb{n}$ and $\vb{r}$.
+This generalizes the tensor train retraction of \cite[Section 4.3]{steinlechner2016riemannian}.